dvrpc/development-intensity-zones/README.md

-# Typology Experiments
+# Development Intensity Zones

 ## What is this?

-The method the DVRPC region is classified by levels of density and accessibility is being updated.
-This repository was created for sharing code and documentation related to the process of grabbing and processing source data, then creating the density and accessibility table, assigning levels of density and accessibility to each 2020 block group in the DVRPC region.
+The method the DVRPC region is classified by levels of density and proximity is being updated.
+This repository was created for sharing code and documentation related to the process of grabbing and processing source data, then creating the density and proximity table, assigning levels of density and proximity to each 2020 block group in the DVRPC region.

-DVRPC staff first classified the region by levels of density and accessibility using municipalities as part of the LRP creation process.
+DVRPC staff first classified the region by levels of density and proximity using municipalities as part of the LRP creation process.
 Much of the data processing for that was done using GIS.
-As the exact methodology for classifying the region by levels of density and accessibility is refined, staff will be updating existing code within this repo.
+As the exact methodology for classifying the region by levels of density and proximity is refined, staff will be updating existing code within this repo.

 ## To do the analysis, run these scripts in order